MiguelOcegueraM/carManagementAssessment/README.md

 - Finally, you were able to see the app running, go to your emulator to interact with it

 ### Note:
-Since some unexpected constraints in my current Job, I encountered difficulties in fulfilling all the technical requirements, like validations and unit testing.
+Since some unexpected constraints in my current job, I had not to much bandwidth to fulfilling all the technical requirements, like validations and unit testing.
 Despite my best efforts, the time constraints and unexpected challenges prevented me from delivering a complete technical test that met all the specified criteria.

 On a positive note, I took the opportunity to enhance the UI flow requirements, aligning them more closely with current trends in mobile applications.
 I incorporated features such as the ability to swipe left for item editing or deletion, aiming to provide a more intuitive and user-friendly experience.